Tactics, Strategy, ROI, TCO and Realizing Business Benefit from SAP

-What About SAP and ERP Cost Savings for ROI and TCO?
+What about SAP and ERP Cost Savings for ROI and TCO?

 The Perfect Lagging Indicator of Cost Control

-It is the PERFECT lagging indicator or the “perfect” accounting scenario.
-It is a set of perfectly balanced books, with no deviations, no discrepancies and no risks.
+For instance, consider the “perfect” lagging indicator or accounting scenario: a set of perfectly balanced books, with no deviations, no discrepancies and no risks.
 It is the model of absolute simplicity.
 The books close immediately with no lag, and they always balance to the penny.
-It is the company with no employees, no inventory, no products, no services, no buildings, no assets, no expenditures, no shareholders, no nothing.
+The company has no employees, no inventory, no products, no services, no buildings, no assets, no expenditures, no shareholders, no nothing.
 It is an empty, hollow shell.
-But that is the “perfect” lagging indicator of accounting and financial performance.
-It’s also an extreme illustration of some of the silliness in the marketplace around ROI and TCO for an implementation.
-And don’t get me wrong, as I’ve often said and written, cost savings are an important part of any implementation or upgrade.
-But unless the cost savings are dramatic, unless they provide you with a major improvement in the “operational excellence” value proposition, they are often hardly worth the effort.
-Using lagging indicators such as cost-based measures of implementations or upgrades does little to alter a company’s competitive landscape.
+However, many companies use this “perfect” yet improbable lagging indicator to measure accounting and financial performance.

 SAP’s Rarely Used Tools and Techniques for Strategic ERP Implementation